-Kieran Bowles - appointed to the Board on a casual basis 9 February 2021 (Board Meeting)
+Kieran Bowles - appointed to the Board on a casual basis 9 February 2021 (Board Meeting).
+Ratified at 23 October 2021 (AGM)

-Member No: 560 Joined: 3 November 2019
+Joined: 3 November 2019

 Kieran works as an Intelligent Transport Systems engineer, working for an infrastructure operator/maintainer on major systems projects and asset maintenance.
 Well versed in scoping and initiating projects, establishing budgets, managing contractors and projects delivery and commissioning, as well as engaging with stakeholders and leading a team.
 He has a degree in Mechatronics Engineering, holds an RSA license and is a regular front of house staff member in the Hopsters taproom.
 He is passionate about craft beer and makes his own at home.